aalias01/uw-commute-planner/README.md

 General transit apps are great at showing routes, but they are not always great at answering a narrow, repeated decision:

-**Should I leave now, wait a few minutes, walk straight to the station, or catch a feeder bus first?**
+**Should I leave now, wait a few minutes, walk straight to the station, or catch a feeder bus first?
+And where am I even starting from?**

 This app is built around one real commute from UW.
-Instead of searching broadly, it works backwards from the final bus and picks the best live option based on the current connection.
+Instead of searching broadly, it works backwards from the selected destination and picks the best live option based on the current connection.

 ---

 ## What It Does

-The planner pulls live arrivals from the [OneBusAway Puget Sound API](https://pugetsound.onebusaway.org) and evaluates two commute modes:
+The planner pulls live arrivals from the [OneBusAway Puget Sound API](https://pugetsound.onebusaway.org) and evaluates your commute based on where you're starting and where you're headed.

-- **Walk:** Odegaard → U-District Station platform → train → final bus
-- **Bus:** feeder bus → U-District Station → train → final bus

-It currently supports two final-bus branches:
+**Two starting points:**

+- **Odegaard Library:** full planning from campus.
+Choose Walk (direct to station) or Bus (feeder bus first).
+- **U-District Station:** planning starts at the platform.
+Walk/Bus mode is skipped entirely.

+**Three destinations:**

 - **Bus 333:** Shoreline South/148th → Mountlake Terrace Station direction
 - **Bus 348:** Shoreline North/185th → Richmond Beach direction
+- **Train only:** ride ends at Shoreline North/185th with no final bus

 The app is intentionally route-specific.
 It is designed for one commute and tries to make that commute feel effortless.